teuton-software/teuton/docs/en/first-activity.md

 #Creating our first activity

-How to create our own activity test, in four steps:
+How to create our own activity test, in three steps:

 ##STEP 1: Create skeleton files